abdalrahman20000/cima-kids-project/README.md

 3. Pagination on the home page.
 4. Search bar and filter by Category on the Catalogue page.

-## Our Team
-1. Scrum master : Abd-alrahman ata
+## Scrum master : Abd-alrahman ata
-2. Product Owner : Abdelraouf Yousef
-3. QA : Islam Omer
-4. Developer : Ata Alshayeb
-5. Developer : Forat Thalji
-6. Developer : Othman Daoud

 ## Tools we used
 1. Html